dfherr/ThreatClassic2/Libs/LibThreatClassic2/README.md

 ## How to use

-To provide Threat data to over players just include and load the lib as part of your addon.
+To provide Threat data to other players just include and load the lib as part of your addon.

-To start using the lib to display threat data get the latest revision from LibStub and get a units current threat:
+To start using the lib to display threat data get the latest revision from LibStub and get the UnitThreatSituation:

 ```
 local ThreatLib = LibStub:GetLibrary("LibThreatClassic2")